 Definition of flop

-The flop is the first part of the common maps table.
-On Hold’em, for example, each player is dealt two private cards that belong to them.
-They can use them in conjunction with the 5 community cards that make up what is called the tableau (the board).
-This 5-card table is divided into three parts: part number 1, 3 cards revealed at the same time as the flop.
-Part number 2, a card called the turn.
-Part number 3, a fifth card called the river.
+The flop is the first part of the community card table.
+In Hold'em, for example, each player is dealt two private cards that belong to him.
+He can use them together with the 5 community cards, which will form what is called the board.
+This 5-card board will be divided into three parts: part number 1, 3 cards revealed at the same time, called the flop.
+Part number 2, one card called the turn.
+Part number 3, a fifth card that we call the river.

-In total, a player of Hold’em can use 7 cards to make a hand; his two hole cards and the 5 community cards.
-At flop, the player will know 5 of the 7 possible cards, or 70% of the cards he has to know.
+In total, a Hold'em player will be able to use 7 cards to make a hand; his two hole cards and the 5 community cards.
+At the flop, the player will know 5 of the 7 possible cards, or 70% of the cards he has to know.
 This is where he will make most of his decisions.
-If I have a hand like 56 in spades and the flop hand gives AKJ all the way to the heart, I know that 99.99% I won't have the best hand.
+If I have a hand like 56 in spades and the flop shows AKJ all in hearts, I know that 99.99% of the time I won't have the best hand.
 I know that no matter what combination of turn and river is possible, my hand will be weak.
-And conversely, if on the same flop I have JJ, I know I can keep going.
+And conversely, if on the same flop I get JJ, I know I can go on.